zenstackhq/zenstack-docs/docs/faq.md

 ### Does ZenStack work with Prisma migration?

 Yes.
 When you run `zenstack generate` it generates a standard Prisma schema file that can be used with Prisma migration.

+### Are there any other IDE integrations besides VSCode?

+Unfortunately for the time being, VSCode is the only officially supported IDE.
+There have been many asks about JetBrains.
+ZenStack's language tooling is built with [Langium](https://github.com/langium/langium), and we'll need to wait for the resolution of [this issue](https://github.com/langium/langium/issues/999) to evaluate JetBrains support.